Boolboonda State School: History

 The concept of a provisional school was developed to cope with increase in the number of new settlements and townships in the latter part of the nineteenth century.
 The government developed a criterion whereby a minimum of 30 children was required in an area before a school would be erected.
-In areas such as Boolboonda, where this criteria could not be met, the government gave financial assistance to local committees to establish provisional schools.
+In areas such as Boolboonda, where this criterion could not be met, the government gave financial assistance to local committees to establish provisional schools.
 Provisional schools were regarded as an interim measure until a state school could be built and were often hastily erected by voluntary labour using basic materials.
 These schools were seen as a convenient means of providing elementary education throughout the colony and soon became an integral part of the educational landscape.